MeroZemory/IDA-Assistant/README.md

   - Enhanced prompt structure with clear sections and better organization
   - Optimized command usage instructions to prevent common errors
   - Improved response format guidelines for better AI outputs
+- **Secure API Key Management**:
+  - One-time API key input with encrypted storage
+  - Machine-specific encryption for additional security
+  - API key is only decrypted in memory when the plugin is active
 - **Token Management System**:
   - Automatic token counting and message length management
   - Automatic removal of older messages when prompt length exceeds limits